 An index fund seeks to hold all, or a representative sample, of the securities that make up its target index.
 Index funds attempt to mirror the performance of the target index, for better or worse.
 However, an index fund generally does not perform exactly like its target index.
 For example, index funds have operating expenses and transaction costs.
 Market indexes do not, and therefore they will usually have a slight performance advantage over funds that track them.
-The ability of an index fund to match its performance to that of its target index can also be impacted by, among other things, the timing and size of cash flows and the size of the fund.
-Market disruptions and regulatory restrictions could also have an adverse effect on a fund's ability to adjust its exposure to the required levels in order to track the index.
+The ability of an index fund to match its performance to that of its target index can also be impacted by, among other things, the timing and size of cash flows, asset valuation differences, and the size of the fund.
+Market disruptions and regulatory or policy restrictions could also have an adverse effect on a fund's ability to adjust its exposure to the required levels in order to track the index.
+The risk that a fund may not track the performance of its target index may be heightened during times of increased market volatility or other unusual market conditions.